TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 ```

 **Swap File** </br>
 Since modern operating systems perform lazy allocation, it has been observed that despite setting `-Xmx` and `-Xms` settings, at runtime, the operating system may fail to allocate new pages to the JVM.
-This can result in process going down.</br>
+This can result in the process going down.</br>
 It is recommended to set swap space on your system using the following commands.

 ```